Introduction

 • Ventoy USB not appearing in the boot menu

-• Secure Boot blocks USB boot silently
+• Secure Boot silently blocks USB boot

 What Is Ventoy?
 (Quick but Complete Overview)